Compile DSC configurations in Azure Automation State Configuration

 Work with assets in Azure Automation during compilation

 Asset references are the same in both Azure Automation State Configuration and runbooks.
-For more information, see the following:
+For more information, see the following articles:

 Credential assets

-Keeping credentials secure in node configurations (MOF configuration documents) requires encrypting the credentials in the node configuration MOF file.
-Currently you must give PowerShell DSC permission to output credentials in plain text during node configuration MOF generation.
-PowerShell DSC is not aware that Azure Automation encrypts the entire MOF file after its generation through a compilation job.
+To keep the credentials secure in node configurations, encrypt the credentials in the node configuration MOF file.
+You must give PowerShell DSC permission to output credentials in plain text during node configuration MOF generation.
+PowerShell DSC isn't aware that Azure Automation encrypts the entire MOF file after its generated by a compilation job.

-You can tell PowerShell DSC that it is okay for credentials to be outputted in plain text in the
+You can tell PowerShell DSC that it's okay for credentials to be outputted in plain text in the

 via ConfigurationData